Demystifying Maintenance and Repair Roles for Residents in Your Strata Corporation

 Create Your Responsibility Matrix

 You might think that responsibilities for maintenance, repairs and replacements would be straightforward enough – what’s inside the strata unit is the unit owner’s, and what’s outside is the corporation’s.
-However, it’s not always that clear cut in a strata building.
+However, it’s not always that clear cut in a strata corporation.
 Some areas can be confusing to residents.

 Even council members sometimes misunderstand how responsibilities are divided.
 They may pay for jobs that aren’t the strata corporation’s responsibility or refuse to get work done that is.
 These errors can lead to unnecessary spending or legal battles for the corporation.